How to stop wishing things were different to be happy

 Your happiness relies not on the actions of others, but on your own self care.
 That means comforting yourself in ways you never learned as a child, but that you can teach yourself today.

-To learn more about this life-changing self-comfort, also called reparenting, check out my eight-lesson course The Self-Parenting Solution.
-It's a framework based on over a decade of my own experience, education, and research overcoming childhood abuse and neglect.
+To learn more about this life-changing self-comfort, also called reparenting, check out my free masterclass here.
+In it, I share a framework for healing based on over a decade of my own experience, education, and research overcoming childhood abuse and neglect.

 Previous